B4DG3R/HarryPotterCharacters/README.md

 The second is a UITableViewController.
 When the user taps a button from the main screen the app shows the user a list of characters from the catagory for which then have chosen

+The third is a UIViewController which contains a UIStackView with six UILables in it which display the character details.

 Personal Thoughts
 -